Find Salon registration form here

 The Gualala Salon and Salon des Refusés has earned a reputation as the top judged and juried fine art exhibit on the Mendonoma coast.
 Organized and curated by the North Coast Artists Guild, the exhibit is held annually at the Gualala Arts Center and fills three large gallery spaces with over one hundred pieces of fine art.
 Prestigious artists, art dealers, academics and collectors are recruited to be judges.

-As per tradition, the judges decide what artwork is accepted into the Salon exhibited in the Burnett Gallery.
-The art not juried into the Salon by the judges is displayed in the Salon des Refusés (Rejected) located in the Elaine Jacob Foyer.
-Thus, all artwork submitted into the show will be exhibited at Gualala Arts.
-Which artists are selected into the Salon is a tightly kept secret until the opening night.
+The judges decide which artwork will be accepted and shown in the main Burnett Gallery.
+Work not juried into the Salon by the judges is displayed in the Salon des Refusés, located in the foyer and auditorium.
+Thus, all artwork submitted into the show is exhibited.
+Which artists have been selected into the Salon is a tightly held secret until opening night.

 We are fortunate to have April and Ron Dammann as this year’s judges.
 April is a well-known art historian and gallery archivist; Ron is a third-generation art dealer.
 Their full biography can be found here.

 Many artists save their best new art for this exhibit, which showcases outstanding visual art without regard to type of media.
 The award prizes are the largest offered on the coast, with a $1,000 first prize, $750 second prize, and $500 third prize.
 In addition, works in the Salon des Refusés are eligible for a first prize of $100, second prize of $75 and third prize of $50.
 Additional awards include: a Judges Award of $100 for the best work by an artist under eighteen years of age; a Collage Group Award of $100 for best collage; and a Founders Award of $100 awarded by the three founders of the Salon show.